alfonsof/terraform-aws-repo-examples/README.md

-# Terraform Web Server Cluster module in a repo example
+# Terraform Web Server Cluster module in a Repo example

 Terraform is used to create, manage, and update infrastructure resources such as physical machines, VMs, network switches, containers, and more.
 Almost any infrastructure type can be represented as a resource in Terraform.